Guides

 • Fundraising

-Triggers example to use intent data:
+Trigger example to use intent data:

 Outbound

-• Create leads batch for reps intent-based
+• Create intent-based lead batches for reps

 • Prioritize accounts and contacts to outreach